caret-left caret-right file-pdf search

 What happens if there is a positive COVID-19 diagnosis at a Regency community?

 In the case of a confirmed diagnosis of COVID-19 in a community, we follow the directives of the Waukesha County Health Department, and the guidance of the CDC and Wisconsin Department of Health Services.
-At this time, each campus must enter the “Quarantine Operations” phase for 28 consecutive days if someone tests positive.
-If no one else tests positive for COVID-19 during the 28-day quarantine, we may enter the “Standard COVID-19 Operations” phase.
-Click to learn more about our COVID-19 Operating Phases

 Is COVID-19 testing available for Regency residents and employees?